syahfei-venturo/multi-ai-advisor-mcp/README.md

    - `list-available-models`: Shows all Ollama models on your system
    - `query-models`: Queries multiple models with a question

-2. When you ask Claude a question referring to the multi-model advisor:
+2. When you ask Claude a question referring to the advisor:
    - Claude decides to use the `query-models` tool
-   - The server sends your question to multiple Ollama models
+   - The server sends your question to the configured Ollama model(s)
+   - By default, one advisor model (deepseek-r1:1.5b) responds with reasoning
-   - Each model responds with its perspective
+   - If multiple models are configured, each responds with its perspective
-   - Claude receives all responses and synthesizes a comprehensive answer
+   - Claude receives the response(s) and synthesizes a comprehensive answer

-3. Each model can have a different "persona" or role assigned, encouraging diverse perspectives.
+3. When using multiple models, each can have a different "persona" or role assigned, encouraging diverse perspectives.

 ### Query Modes

 The `query-models` tool supports two modes:

 - **Sync Mode (default)**: Automatically waits for results
-  - Blocks until all models respond
+  - Blocks until model(s) respond
   - Returns results directly
   - Maximum wait time: 10 minutes
   - Best for interactive use